g-rov/lausm/README.md

 If you encounter errors during this process please read `currents_build/README` for additional instructions.

-If compliled with the instructions above, there is no need to change `CURRENTS_BUILD_PATH` in `constants.py`.
+If compiled with the instructions above, there is no need to change `CURRENTS_BUILD_PATH` in `constants.py`.

 ## Test installation